Hygiene information for students

 Please visit the RRZE pages for information on opening and using the CIP pools.

-A minimum distance of 1.5 metres must be observed at all times in all WiSo buildings as well as in exhibition Nuremberg.
+A minimum distance of 1.5 metres must be observed at all times in all WiSo buildings.
 Masks must be worn at all times as well.

 Masks must be worn at all times in communal areas and access routes.
 Please stick to the rules and wear your mask properly.
 If you do not wear a mask, you can be asked to leave the building.